Putting On A Progress 1578

 What is Putting on a Progress 1578?

 On 11 July 1578, Queen Elizabeth I set off from her royal palace in Greenwich on her unique royal progress which would see an immense throng of people, including her royal household and foreign ambassadors, journey North.
 They travelled across East Anglia to her destination, Norwich, Norfolk.
-During this progress intriguing privy council meetings took place, magnificent feasts, and pageantry.
+During the progress intriguing privy council meetings took place, magnificent feasts, and pageantry.

 Become one of Walsingham’s Watchers